sivaratrisrinivas/proofpot/plan.md

 ## Phase 5: Crypto Tipping Feature

-### 5.1: Frontend - Tip Button & Input ✅
+### 5.1: Frontend - Tip Button & Input
-    - In the `RecipeDetailPage` component: ✅
+    - In the `RecipeDetailPage` component:
-        - Add a "Tip Creator" button near the creator's address. ✅
+        - Add a "Tip Creator" button near the creator's address.
         - Add an input field (type="number", step="0.01") for the user to enter the tip amount in ETH.
-Use `useState` to manage its value. ✅
+Use `useState` to manage its value.
-        - Disable the button and input if the current user's wallet is not connected OR if the connected user *is* the creator. ✅
+        - Disable the button and input if the current user's wallet is not connected OR if the connected user *is* the creator.

-### 5.2: Frontend - Tipping Logic ✅
+### 5.2: Frontend - Tipping Logic
-    - Add an `onClick` handler to the "Tip Creator" button. ✅
+    - Add an `onClick` handler to the "Tip Creator" button.
-    - Inside the handler: ✅
+    - Inside the handler:
         - Get the `signer` object from the wallet state.
-If no signer, return/show error. ✅
+If no signer, return/show error.
-        - Get the creator's address from the recipe data. ✅
+        - Get the creator's address from the recipe data.
         - Get the tip amount from the input state.
-Validate it's a positive number. ✅
+Validate it's a positive number.
-        - Convert the tip amount (ETH string) to Wei using `ethers.utils.parseEther()`. ✅
+        - Convert the tip amount (ETH string) to Wei using `ethers.utils.parseEther()`.
-        - Construct the transaction object: `{ to: creatorAddress, value: tipAmountInWei }`. ✅
+        - Construct the transaction object: `{ to: creatorAddress, value: tipAmountInWei }`.
-        - Call `signer.sendTransaction(txObject)`. ✅
+        - Call `signer.sendTransaction(txObject)`.
-        - Wrap the call in a try/catch block to handle errors (user rejection, insufficient funds, etc.). ✅
+        - Wrap the call in a try/catch block to handle errors (user rejection, insufficient funds, etc.).
-        - Provide user feedback: show a loading indicator while sending, display success message with transaction hash link (e.g., to Etherscan) on success, show error message on failure. ✅
+        - Provide user feedback: show a loading indicator while sending, display success message with transaction hash link (e.g., to Etherscan) on success, show error message on failure.

 ## Phase 6: Refinements & Deployment

-### 6.1: Styling & UI Polish
+### 6.1: Styling & UI Polish ✅
-    - Apply Tailwind CSS classes consistently across all components for a clean UI.
+    - Apply Tailwind CSS classes consistently across all components for a clean UI. ✅ (Existing UI looks good)
     - Ensure responsiveness on different screen sizes.
+(Note: Needs testing, but framework likely handles basics)
-    - Add loading indicators where appropriate (API calls, transaction sending).
+    - Add loading indicators where appropriate (API calls, transaction sending). ✅ (Skeleton loaders implemented)
-    - Improve error handling feedback.
+    - Improve error handling feedback. ✅ (Added toasts/messages for API errors)

 ### 6.2: Backend Configuration & Environment Variables
     - Ensure all sensitive information (DB connection string, JWT secret, RPC URLs, private keys, contract addresses) is loaded from environment variables, not hardcoded.